SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     }

-There is also an API which alows you to create new Area which provide the whole API of a given node instance (including implicit convertion) without import :
+There is also an API which allows you to create new Area which provide the whole API of a given node instance (including implicit conversion) without import :

 .. code-block:: scala

     val n1 = Node()
     val VALUE = Payload(UInt(16 bits))

-    val n1Stuff = new n1.Area{
+    val n1Stuff = new n1.Area {
         val PLUS_ONE = insert(VALUE) + 1 // Equivalent to n1.insert(n1(VALUE)) + 1
     }